2009 Cadillac Escalade EXT Performance

 Acceleration and Power

-Only a single engine is available for the nearly 6,000-pound Escalade EXT, and it's a big one: a 6.2-liter V8 that can generate 403 horsepower, plenty of low-end torque and a towing capacity of 7,600 pounds.
-By and large reviewers think this engine is great, but a few lament that even this much power can barely keep up with the EXT's bulk.
-The EXT comes with a Hydra-Matic 6L80 six-speed automatic transmission with a Driver Shift Control manual mode and Performance Algorithm Shifting (PAS).
-Reviewers say the transmission performs smoothly.
+Only a single engine is available for the nearly 6,000-pound Escalade EXT: a 6.2-liter V8 that generates 403 horsepower and can tow 7,600 pounds.
+By and large, reviewers think this engine is great, but a few lament that even this much power can barely keep up with the EXT's bulk.
+The EXT comes with a six-speed automatic transmission, which reviewers say performs smoothly.

 Handling and Braking